Concrete Scanning Rentals and Training

 Q: How deep can the scanners detect objects in concrete?

-A: Both the Noggin 1000 MHz and TR1000 are optimized for shallow scans, detecting objects up to approximately 24 inches deep in concrete.
+A: While site dependent, both the Noggin 1000 MHz and TR1000 are optimized for shallow scans, detecting objects up to approximately 24 inches deep in concrete.
 However, you may not always achieve maximum penetration depending on material, target composition, target size, and interference from other objects.
 12 inches may be more realistic in most cases.

 Q: How does the material, target composition, target size, and interference from other objects affect concrete scanning?